unified-doc/unified-doc/readme.md

 # clean all packages (rm dist + node_modules)
 npm run clean

-# watch all packages with microbundle
-npm run dev

 # lint all packages with xo + prettier + tsc
 npm run lint

+# watch/rebuild all packages with microbundle
+npm run dev

-# test all packages with jest
+# test all packages with jest (make sure to run the 'dev' script)
 npm run test

 # build all packages with microbundle